The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

-Registration for college level classes can be completed through Self-Service.
+Registration for college-level classes can be completed through Self-Service.
 For instructions on registering for classes online, visit our How To Register for Courses page.

 Search for Classes